carlosoberto88/medlinkla-challenlink/README.md

 - PHPDoc comments are provided for clarity.

 ---
-For any questions, contact: erick@medlink.la
+For any questions, contact: carlos.oberto88@gmail.com